Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Features

-The following click through pages follow the stylish, simple theme, picking up the typograhy and colour.
+The click through pages follow the stylish, simple theme, picking up the typograhy and colour.

 ### Navigation bar

 This holds all the links to the main sections of the site: **HOME, EAT, DRINK, STAY**.
 This allows the user to navigate quickly to the relevant section. the **Handwrittem Brighton** logo also acts as a link to the **HOME** page.

 ### Home